 Maisy Mouse, created by Lucy Cousins, is a popular character in our house and she features in quite a few books on our bookshelf.
 Where is Maisy? is a lift the flap Maisy book for babies 6 months and up.
 In this one, Maisy is hiding and (you guessed it!) you have to find her.
 With lovely bright pictures and a different friend of Maisy behind each flap, it’s perfect for tiny tots who are just starting to interact with books.

 By Sebastian Braun

 I really like ‘Tweet!
 Tweet!’ from the ‘Can you say it too?’ series of lift the flap books as it is all about birds.
-This makes a nice change to all the farm and zoo animals that seem to have a monopoly in the lift the flap book market!
+This makes a nice change to all the farm and zoo animals that seem to have a monopoly in the lift the flap book market.
 Each page has a large, sturdy flap to lift which reveals a different kind of bird (sparrow, dove, woodpecker, crow and peacock) and the sound each one makes.
-The illustrations in this book are beautiful (the first page with the light pink blossom is gorgeous and reminds me of home) and it’s fun for little ones to practice copying the sound each bird makes.
+The illustrations in this book are beautiful (the first page with the light pink blossom is gorgeous and reminds me of home) and it’s fun for little ones to practise copying the sound each bird makes.